yoursanonymous/N_R/nr4/README.md

  lets build all the dishes in the menu of restraut sometimes u can find "@" keyword in the that wont work unless ["@type"] accordion ui=>can collapse and see data

+ 1st we wil craete onClick={handleClick}
+ in this the handle click is a fucntion controlled component =>a component that has is data controlled by parent component like if we add showItems to the resMeenuPage instead of the resCategories page it's function setShowItems will be contolled by resMenuPage at a time only  accordion should be open